Market cap, dividend yield, and P/E ratio are here.

 This holds important implications for the creation of indices and ETFs that track those indices because the weightings of individual stocks are typically related to their relative market cap.

-For instance, the FTSE 100 Index is a benchmark comprising the market cap weighted value of the 100 largest companies listed on the London Stock Exchange.
+For instance, the S&P 500 Index is a benchmark comprising the market cap weighted value of the 500 largest companies listed on US stock exchanges.

-If you invest into a FTSE 100 ETF, the underlying holdings of that fund will be weighted to reflect the relative size of those companies in the index itself.
+If you invest into a S&P 500 ETF, the underlying holdings of that fund will be weighted to reflect the relative size of those companies in the index itself.

 As prices are always changing and, as a result, these weightings change, index providers and ETF managers rebalance these products on a regular basis (the frequency completely depends on the ETF or index in question).